Photo: Stewart Nimmo

 With a strong background in local and central government and media/public relations, Lee has a long-standing history of impactful work.
 She's spent the last 10+ years deeply immersed on the West Coast, where her passion for the region and its communities truly shines.

-How are we going about this?
+How did we go about this?

 Our Tohu / Logo